About the course

 Based on your completed placement project and subject to agreement by your supervisor

-An electronically submitted dissertation, in the form of a draft journal paper, of 3,500 to 4,000 words (excluding references, tables, figures, bibliography and appendices), plus supplementary files (equivalent of 2,000 words), in R Markdown format.
+An electronically submitted dissertation, in the form of a draft journal paper, plus supplementary files.

-Modelling skills, such as those provided from this course create multi-sector applicability including academia, government and commercial.
-Graduate Statistician/Mathematical Modeller/Postdoctoral Researcher/Analyst are all examples of early career roles as well as Research Engineer/Scientist and Research Fellow.
+Modelling skills, such as those provided by this course create multi-sector applicability including academia, government and commercial.
+Graduate Mathematical Modeller/Postdoctoral Researcher/Analyst are examples of early career roles as well as Research Engineer/Scientist and Research Fellow.

 Changes to this course and your supervision